As investment advisors, how do we add the most value for our clients?

 I believe that if more advisors used index funds, it could reduce what I think are relatively unproductive competitions to find and sell alpha.

 This said, humans are inherently competitive, and index funds are not for everyone (some people want to pursue the “New New Thing”).
-As I recently wrote in What’s In A Name, if investing in an active strategy or working with a large brand makes a client feel more comfortable, and will allow him or her to stick to a plan more easily then, regardless of the relative performance versus an index, these are the correct choices.
+As I recently wrote in What’s In A Name, if investing in an active strategy or working with a large brand makes an investor feel more comfortable, and will allow him or her to stick to a plan more easily then, regardless of the relative performance versus an index, these might be the correct choices.

 Bottom line, I think the aggressive pursuit of alpha at the potential expense of greater absolute, goal oriented results should be more openly discussed.